Sben05/Lyrum/README.md

 # Lyrum

 ## Intro
 *Discover music.
 Share music.* Lyrum is a platform for discovering new music and sharing new music.
+Click the photo below for a promo video :).

 [![Demo Video](https://img.youtube.com/vi/wG-q0WTAf34/0.jpg)](https://www.youtube.com/watch?v=wG-q0WTAf34)